gohugoio/hugoThemesSiteBuilder/README.md

     repo = "Link to source code of original theme"
 ```

-Your theme should also have a configuration file (e.g. `config.toml`) configuring what [Hugo versions](https://gohugo.io/hugo-modules/configuration/#module-config-hugoversion) the theme supports:
+Your theme must include a configuration file (such as config.toml) that specifies the [Hugo versions](https://gohugo.io/hugo-modules/configuration/#module-config-hugoversion) supported by the theme.

 ```toml
 [module]